 On our first afternoon game drive it took some time to locate our first Grevy's Zebra, although it was worth the wait for such a spectacular animal.
-We were equally excited to find several sounders of warthog nearby, although closer inspection of their facial warts revealed they were Common Warthog, and not the Desert Warthog we were looking for.
+We were equally excited to find several sounders of warthog nearby, although closer inspection of their facial warts led us to believe they were Common Warthog, and not the Desert Warthog we were looking for.